SaltyAsFrig/random_living_portrait_player/README.md

 That way between loading videos the screenshot wallpaper masks the fact that omxplayer is closing and re-opening to load next file.
 I also use unclutter in my startup to hide the mouse cursor.

+Default PIR connections:
+PIR VCC - pin 2 (5v)
+PIR GND - pin 6 (GND)
+PIR Out - pin 7 (GPIO 4)*

-ARGON ONE Users Note: The Argon One case uses GPIO 4 for it's internal power button, so you'll need to edit the motion sensor to use another GPIO pin. https://forums.raspberrypi.com/viewtopic.php?t=285383
+*ARGON ONE Users Note: The Argon One case uses GPIO 4 for it's internal power button, so you'll need to edit the motion sensor to use another GPIO pin. https://forums.raspberrypi.com/viewtopic.php?t=285383